 Make it a priority to provide good customer service.
 Respond to booking enquiries promptly.
 Deal with questions and problems politely and professionally.
 Make sure the property listing matches up exactly with what guests get when they arrive.
 For example, if you claim the beach is a five-minute walk away but neglect to mention there’s a busy dual carriageway with no crossing points between the property and the beach, people will be understandably upset.

 Try to be as helpful as possible, even if it means going the extra mile.
 It’s the small acts of kindness that guests will remember when they head home.
 Your aim should always be to encourage happy guests to make a booking for the following year.
-Some people are happy to return year after year when they find a place they truly love.
+Some people are happy to return year after year when they find a place they truly love as a holiday home.

 Be mindful that if your customer ratings are low or you upset your guests repeatedly, you could end up being banned from property listing sites like Airbnb.